Nmbrs/tf-modules/azure/service_bus/README.md

 ## How to use it?

-The module always provisions a private endpoint for the service bus namespace (`namespace` subresource).
-Every caller must supply `private_endpoint_settings` (the PEP subnet ID + DNS zone ID).
+Private endpoint support for Azure Service Bus is gated by the **Premium** tier — Basic and Standard tiers cannot have private endpoints.
+The module reflects this with `private_endpoint_settings`: it is **required for Premium**, and must be **null (omitted) for Basic/Standard**.
+Plan-time preconditions enforce both directions.

 The `firewall_settings` variable is optional and defaults to a secure-by-default posture (no public network access, no allowed subnets, trusted-service bypass enabled) — omit it entirely to use the defaults, or override specific fields as shown in the Premium-with-VNet-rules example.
 The examples below assume the relevant subnet and the `privatelink.servicebus.windows.net` DNS zone already exist.

-### Service Bus - Basic Tier
+### Service Bus - Basic Tier (no private endpoint)

 ```hcl
 module "service_bus" {